Trams in Amsterdam: Line colours

+Network map

 Headquarters and depots

 The AOM's original headquarters was located at Stadhouderskade 2.
 In 1923, the GTA set up a new headquarters in the Amsterdam School style building at the corner of the Overtoom and Stadhouderskade 1.
 In 1983, the GVB moved to Scheepvaarthuis (also in Amsterdam School style; completed 1913) at Prins Hendrikkade 108.
 In 2004, the GVB moved again, to a modern office building at Arlandaweg 100, near Sloterdijk station.

 For the operation of Amsterdam's trams, there are two main depots: Havenstraat (Oud-Zuid), which was opened in 1914, and Lekstraat (Rivierenbuurt), built between 1927 and 1929 in Amsterdam School style.
 On 12 July 2010, the management of the two depots was merged.
 Lekstraat depot is now only used for storage, and the daily maintenance of all trams is now carried out at the Havenstraat depot.
+The Lekstraat depot is classified as a state monument (rijksmonument) with restrictions on materials that may be used for renovations.

 Line 26 uses the IJburgstalling, a tram storage yard on Zeeburgereiland in the IJburg district of Amsterdam.
 Located along tram line 26 near the Bob Haarmslaan stop, the yard was built especially for line 26, partly because of lack of space in the Lekstraat depot, and partly to shorten turnaround times.
 The yard opened in May 2005, and was reopened on 28 September 2020 after a renovation to handle coupled pairs of trams and to increase its capacity from 18 to 32 trams.

 Line 25 uses the Legmeerpolder tram storage yard located south of the Westwijk tram stop, the line 25 terminal in Amstelveen.
 Opened in August 2020, the yard has capacity for 36 trams.

 Since 1996, the main Amsterdam tram workshop has been in Diemen-Zuid.
 It is connected to the network by a kilometre of single track from the Diemen Sniep terminus of line 19.
 Previously, it had been housed from 1902 in Tollensstraat (Oud-West).